buildkite/elastic-ci-stack-for-aws/README.md

 Within each stream the logs are grouped by instance id.

 To debug an agent first find the instance id from the agent in Buildkite, head to your [CloudWatch Logs Dashboard](https://console.aws.amazon.com/cloudwatch/home?#logs:), choose either the system or Buildkite Agent log group, and then search for the instance id in the list of log streams.

+# Customizing Instances with a Bootstrap Script

+You can customize your stack’s instances by using the `BootstrapScriptUrl` stack parameter to run a bash script on instance boot.
+To set up a bootstrap script, create an S3 bucket, upload the script, and set the parameter to point to that script.
+For example, if the bucket was named `myorg-buildkite-elastic-stack-bootstrap` and the script was named `bootstrap.sh` then the `BootstrapScriptUrl` stack parameter should be set to `s3://myorg-buildkite-elastic-stack-bootstrap/bootstrap.sh`.

 ## Optimizing for Slow Docker Builds